belzecue/arlez80_godot-midi-player2/readme.md

 * Changes play speed.
 * Set tempo.
 * Emit on some events (tempo change, appears lyric ...)
-* Can control like AudioStreamPlayer.
+* Can ontrol like AudioStreamPlayer.

-I develop it for use embedding in game.

 ## Try it